pierrePalud/project-euler-scraper/README.md

 # Output

-The output of the algorithm is double : a csv table (./result/project-euler-problems.csv) and a set of graphs (./result/project-euler-progression.png).
+The output of the algorithm is double : a csv table (./result/project-euler-problems.csv) and a graph (./result/project-euler-progression.png).

-The table contains the following data for each problem :
+The **table** contains the following data for each problem :
 1. number (int) : id of the problem
 2. title (str)
 3. description (str) : official problem description